rnaveensrinivas/git/progit/02-Git-Basics.md

 - Displays commits in reverse chronological order (most recent first).
 - Output includes:
   - SHA-1 checksum of the commit
-  - Author’s name and email
+  - Author's name and email
   - Date of the commit
   - Commit message